lndroid/BitcoinCoreAndroid/README.md

 - Create a lib directory for your chosen architecture.
 ARCH - one of names from [here](https://developer.android.com/ndk/guides/abis), most commonly arm64-v8a or x86_64. mkdir app/src/main/jniLibs/$(ARCH)
 - Copy your bitcoind and bitcoin-cli into the dir created above *under names libbitcoind.so and libbitcoin-cli.so*.
 This is the only way to force Android Studio to bundle the binaries with the APK.
+- Edit build.gradle's 'abiFilters' to only include the archs you compiled.
 - Build the project.
 The built apk should will now include your bitcoin core binaries.

 ## NAT traversal